From JPMA Industry's Own Reforms to Improve its Ability to Create Innovations

-The probability of success in creating a single new drug is approximately 1 in 22,000, which takes more than 10 years and requires research and development expenses ranging from tens to hundreds of billions of yen.
+The probability of success in creating a single new drug is approximately 1 in 22,000, requiring more than 10 years of research and development and tens to hundreds of billions of yen in research and development costs.
 The pharmaceutical industry is an extremely risky and unique business.

-On the other hand, to ensure the sustainability of our business, we use the cash generated by our operations to invest in intangible assets such as R&D, tangible research and production facilities, and to return profits to our shareholders.
-9 of the pharmaceutical association member companies have generated more than 9 new drugs each since 2010, and their sales will account for 70% of total pharmaceutical sales in 2021.
+To ensure the sustainability of our business, we use the cash generated by our operations to invest in intangible assets such as R&D, tangible research and production facilities, and to return profits to our shareholders.
+9 of JPMA's member companies have each generated more than 9 new drugs since 2010, and their sales are expected to reach 70% of the total pharmaceutical sales in 2021. sales will account for 70% of total pharmaceutical sales in 2021.
 We are in a cycle of securing revenues for future innovation, investing in R&D, and continuously creating new drugs to contribute to the health of patients and the public.

 We are also making a significant contribution to the Japanese economy.
 The essence of the pharmaceutical industry is the creation of intellectual property through research and development.
 The amount of exports exceeds 600 billion yen in terms of technology licensing revenues from overseas through substance patents and technologies, which is the second largest after the automobile industry.